 It’s a new year which means it is time to evaluate our performance for the previous year, and update our outcomes statistics.
 This is am important and ongoing part of our practice.

 Dr. Oliak’s #1 goal since starting his weight loss surgery practice in 2002 has been to achieve not just good patient outcomes, but excellent, industry-leading patient outcomes.
-This is not easy to achieve.
-It requires better surgery and patient care than what most bariatric surgeons provide.
+Oliak center provides weight loss surgery in Orange County, CA.

 The way we know if we are meeting this goal is by very closely tracking our patient outcomes.
 This is another important and ongoing part of our practice.
 Dr. Oliak estimates that he has spent over 1000 hours on data entry and data analysis over the past 14 years in his effort to be accountable for his patient outcomes.

 In this post we will discuss our 2016 gastric sleeve patient outcomes, and our updated overall gastric sleeve patient outcomes statistics.

 To read about our non-outcomes 2016 patient details (e.g. age, bmi, insurance, etc), and the 2016 weight loss surgery trends we have observed (e.g. changes in insurance coverage, favored operations, etc), click here.

 Gastric Sleeve Patient Outcomes 2016 – Weight Loss

 Through the end of December 2016 Dr. Oliak has completed 375 gastric sleeve operations.
 Updated weight loss outcomes including the data from 2016 are shown in the table below: